Muniswamy366/Notes/JavaInterviewQuetions.md

 ---

-# How to Fix Circular Dependency
+# Q. How to Fix Circular Dependency

 ### 1️⃣ Use `@Lazy`